Azure-Samples/azure-search-openai-demo-csharp/README.md

 ### Quickstart

 * In Azure: navigate to the Azure Static Web App deployed by `azd`.
 The URL is printed out when `azd` completes (as "Endpoint"), or you can find it in the Azure portal.
-* When running locally, navigate to <https://localhost:5001> for the client or <https://localhost:7181/swagger> for the Open API server page.
+* When running locally, navigate to <https://localhost:7181> for the client app and <https://localhost:7181/swagger> for the Open API server page.

 Once in the web app: